Language and Culture in Salvador, Brazil

 Open to undergraduate and graduate students from accredited U.S. colleges or universities.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.

-Luciano Tosta, Assistant Professor in the Department of Spanish and Portuguese, will lead the program.
+Luciano Tosta, Associate Professor in the Department of Spanish and Portuguese, will lead the program.
 Professor Tosta is from Salvador, so he is very familiar with the city, its history, and Brazilian culture.
-He has led other study abroad programs to Salvador.
+He has led numerous study abroad programs to Salvador.